davetimmins/davetimminsblog/Blog.Web/Views/Shared/posts/nzeuc-2014.md

-﻿With the conference still fresh in the mind I thought I'd just put a note out about my presentations.
+﻿With this years conference at the Skycity Convention Centre still fresh in the mind I thought I'd just put a note out about my presentations.

+### Monday

 ### [DEVELOPERS, DEVELOPERS, DEVELOPERS](http://davetimmins.github.io/nzeuc2014/workshop/#/)